HyoungsungKim/coursera/Cloud Computing Applications Part 1/Week2.md

 ## Lesson 2: OS Based Virtualization

  What we're going to find is that there's a range of virtualization mechanisms you can use.
 Some are much more efficient than others, some are much more secure than others.
 And which one you choose is really going to depend upon your application.

+### 2.2.1 OS Based Virtualization

-### Types of Virtualization
+#### Types of Virtualization

 - Native, full